tom-jj-G/Movies-ETL/README.md

 #### Movie title

-Movie title have been taken form Kaggle source as this value was never null in Kaggle dataset.
+Movie title have been taken from Kaggle source as this value was never null in Kaggle dataset.

 #### Runtime
-Plotting of the same kind of data coming from Wikipedia or Kaggle: if the two columns were exactly the same, we’d see a scatter plot of a perfectly straight line.
+Plotting the same kind of data from Wikipedia and from Kaggle: if the two columns were exactly the same, we’d see a scatter plot of a perfectly straight line.
 Any wildly different values will show up as dots far from that central line, and if one column is missing data, those values will fall on the x-axis or y-axis.

 ![Image_runtime](Images/Image_runtine.png)

 Data seem fairly equal between Wikipedia and Kaggle sources.
-Based on that, we kept the Kaggle data and complete the missing value with Wikipedia ones.
+Based on that, we kept the Kaggle data and choose to complete the missing values with Wikipedia ones.

 #### Budget
 Same method used for Runtine.

 ![Image_budget](Images/Image_budget.png)

-The Wikipedia data appears to have more outliers compared to the Kaggle data.
+The Wikipedia data appear to have more outliers compared to the Kaggle ones.
 Thus, Kaggle data are missing too.
-Based on the results, we kept the Kaggle data and complete the missing value with Wikipedia ones.
+Based on the results, we kept the Kaggle data and complete the missing values with Wikipedia ones.

 #### Box Office
 Same method used for Runtine.